 Tahini is beginning to work its way into the mainstream American diet, primarily in savory applications.
 But it has thus far been significantly underrepresented in the sweets category in the U.S.

 Its smooth, nutty flavor is a perfect complement to chocolate or bananas.
 I think of it as the sophisticated version of peanut butter.
-Hailing from the Middle East, it pairs nicely with honey and fresh figs as well.
+It’s a great substitution for peanut butter in creamy smoothies.
+Hailing from the Middle East, it also pairs nicely with honey and fresh figs as well.

 In fact, in its place of origin, sweet uses of this flavorful ingredient are commonplace – with the most popular probably being sesame halvah, a sweet candy with a texture similar to fudge.

 These popsicles are a healthy and super easy introduction to the wonderful world of sesame paste, and a great way to use up bananas that are a little too brown to eat on their own.

 They are super filling and not too sweet, a great option for a delicious dessert, or a summertime breakfast on the go.
 Of course, popsicles are one of the many foods that keep you cool in the summer heat, too!

 In the warmer months (i.e. prime fig and popsicle season) I try use my oven as little as possible.
 But sometimes it is just a necessity.

 This is when a small countertop oven comes in handy – it will get the job done without heating up your entire house.